Hyohko/diskhasher/README.md

           non-file entities will be ignored

   -a, --alg <algorithm>
-          Diskhasher currently supports 7 hashing algorithms: MD5, SHA1, SHA224,
-          SHA256, SHA284, and SHA512.
-Users are encouraged to use more secure algorithms where possible, although MD5 and SHA1 are included for backwards compatibility purposes, despite the fact that they are cryptographically broken and untrustworthy
+          Diskhasher currently supports multiple hashing algorithms.
+Users are encouraged to use more secure algorithms where possible, and although MD5 and SHA1 are included for backwards compatibility purposes, users should
+                              be aware that they are cryptographically broken and untrustworthy for more
+                              than basic error detection.

           Possible values:
           - md5:      MD5 (insecure)
           - sha1:     SHA1 (insecure)
           - sha224:   SHA224
           - sha256:   SHA256
           - sha384:   SHA384
           - sha512:   SHA512
+          - sha3-224: SHA3-224
+          - sha3-256: SHA3-256
+          - sha3-384: SHA3-384
+          - sha3-512: SHA3-512

   -f, --file-pattern <pattern>
           [Optional] This regular expression is used to identify hashfiles, i.e.